All data is current as of 2013, unless otherwise noted.

-The Michigan Indigent Defense Commission (MIDC) is a 15-member commission in the executive branch appointed by diverse authorities with the power to develop and oversee the implementation of binding performance standards for trial-level right to counsel services in each of the state’s 83 counties.
+The Michigan Indigent Defense Commission (MIDC) is a 15-member commission in the executive branch.
 The governor appoints the members of MIDC based on recommendations submitted by: the Senate Majority leader (2 appointees); Speaker of the House of Representatives (2); Chief Justice (1); Criminal Defense Attorney Association of Michigan (3); Michigan Judges Association (1); Michigan District Judges Association (1); State Bar of Michigan (1); bar association advocating for minority interests (1); and the Prosecuting Attorney’s Association of Michigan (1).
 Additionally, the governor appoints a member to represent local units of government (1); and another member to represent the general public (1).
 The supreme court chief justice serves as an ex officio member of the MIDC without vote.
+MIDC has the power to develop and oversee the implementation of binding performance standards for trial-level right to counsel services in each of the state’s 83 counties.

 The Appellate Defender Commission is a seven-member commission of the judicial branch that oversees the State Appellate Defender Office (SADO) and the Michigan Appellate Assigned Counsel System (MAACS).
-The commission is appointed by diverse authorities: Supreme Court (2), Court of Appeals (1), Michigan Judges Association (1), State Bar of Michigan (2), one attorney appointed by the Governor.
+The commission members are appointed by diverse authorities: Supreme Court (2), Court of Appeals (1), Michigan Judges Association (1), State Bar of Michigan (2), and one attorney appointed by the Governor.

 How the right to counsel is funded